marcprux/MemoZ/README.md

 ## Implementation Details

-MicroMemo is a coarse-grained caching library that maintains a single global cache keyed by a combination of a target `Hashable` and a key path.
+MemoZ is a coarse-grained caching library that maintains a single global cache keyed by a combination of a target `Hashable` and a key path.
 As such, it *just works* for most cases, but care must be taken that:

  1. the target `Hashable` instance is a value type
  2. the predicate keyPath is pure: is must have no side-effects and be referentially transparent